 Further health information:

-Since there are land mines left in place from the civil war and the war of independence, travelers should not leave designated roads and pathways and should not drive at night.
+While there has been significant progress in locating and removing land mines left in place from Guinea-Bissau’s civil war and war of independence, a substantial number remain.
+Travelers should not leave designated roads and pathways and should not drive at night.
 The land mines are scattered in several areas throughout Guinea-Bissau, including the Bafata, Oio, Biombo, Quinara, and Tombali regions.
-While there has been significant progress in locating and removing land mines, a substantial number remain.

 Public Transportation: The public transportation system, urban and rural road conditions, and availability of roadside assistance are all poor.

-Exercise caution if using taxis- many are in sub-standard condition.
-If you do take a taxi, for your safety, inform the driver that you do not want additional patrons to be picked up along the route.
-Taxis in Bissau serve as a type of bus service, in which each passenger pays for a seat.
-Furthermore, the Embassy does not recommend that visitors use the unconventional bus system in Bissau, the “Bus Rapides” or “Toca-Tocas.”
+Exercise caution if using taxis as many are in sub-standard condition.
+If you do take a taxi, for your safety, inform the driver that you do not want additional patrons to be picked up along the route, as taxis in Bissau serve as a type of bus service, in which each passenger pays for a seat.
+Furthermore, the Embassy does not recommend that visitors use the informal bus system in Bissau, the “Bus Rapides” or “Toca-Tocas.”